The-AI-Alliance/trust-safety-evals/docs/taxonomy/taxonomy.markdown

       * **americasnli:** A natural language inference dataset for Indigenous languages of the Americas.
       * **masakhaner:** A named entity recognition dataset for African languages.

+## Other Possible Taxonomy Sections

+The draft taxonomy doesn't cover these topics.
+We'll use the term model to cover models as well as more general AI systems.

+* **Privacy:** What does the model do with potentially private information it encounters?
+For example, if a prompt contains a number that looks like a US social security model, does the model handle it in a special way?
+If while generating text, the model generates content that could be considered sensitive, if real, does the model self-censor the output or otherwise handle it specially?